Many women fear that peeing after sex will alter their chances of getting pregnant. While it’s a common belief, this is actually not true.

 Most women don’t know when they’re ovulating.
 With Inito, you can track your fertile days to give yourself the best chance of getting pregnant.

 You can watch your cycle without the guessing and calendar math of traditional tracking.
-For more about fertility windows, check out when you’re most fertile.
+For more about fertility windows, check out or blog on when you’re most fertile.

 Peeing after sex won’t hurt your chances of conceiving, and will actually help you avoid UTIs.